yugasun/site/content/learn/architecture.md

 Now we see the proliferation of serverless architectures, which are a subset of microservice architectures that rely on serverless compute.

-An architecture is _serverless_ if it exhibits these three characteristics:
+For some guidelines on this, an architecture is considered _serverless_ if it exhibits these three characteristics:
 - runs on serverless compute (or FaaS)
 - is zero-administration
 - is automatically-scaling